Oil-Free Dairy-Free Pasta Primavera

 • Fill a heavy-bottomed saucepan with 6 cups of water and bring to a boil.

-• Add asparagus and green beans to same pot of water.
-Cook 5-10 minutes until tender.
-Move cooked vegetables to a bowl using a slighted spoon.
+Add the asparagus, green beans, and zucchini to the same pot of water.
+Cook for 3–5 minutes, until crisp-tender.
+Move the cooked vegetables to a bowl using a slotted spoon or spider strainer.

 • Cook pasta per direction on packaging, drain reserving 1 cup of pasta water.

-Return pasta to same pot and add 2 cups Alfredo Sauce to pasta.
+Return the pasta to the pot and add 1½ to 2 cups Alfredo Sauce.
+Stir gently to coat.

 • Finish by plating the pasta in individual bowls then garnish with red pepper flakes and chopped parsley.